Artur-man/ImageArray/README.md

 <br>

-By using the `max.pixel.size`, we can request `r Biocpkg("ImageArray")` to return a pyramid level whose both width (`X`) and height (`Y`) are lower than some pixel size, e.g. 400.
+By using the `max.pixel.size`, we can request **ImageArray** to return a pyramid level whose both width (`X`) and height (`Y`) are lower than some pixel size, e.g. 400.
+Hence, **ImageArray** can be used by other implementations to plot images in a memory-efficient way.

 ```{r visualize_read2}
 # visualize